The Buyer's Guide to Soundproof Wall Panels

 Understanding these features will help you choose a solution that actually works.
 We’ll walk through the most important factors: sound ratings, material composition, thickness and density, and safety certifications.
 Getting a handle on these details ensures you’re not just buying a pretty accessory, but a high-performing acoustic treatment that will bring genuine peace and quiet to your environment.
 Ready to become a savvy shopper?
 Let’s break down what really matters in a soundproof wall panel.

-Decode NRC and STC Ratings
+What Do NRC and STC Ratings Actually Mean?

 First up are two acronyms you’ll see a lot: NRC and STC.
 The Noise Reduction Coefficient (NRC) tells you how much sound a panel absorbs inside a room.
 It’s rated on a scale from 0 to 1, where 0 means no sound is absorbed and 1 means 100% of sound is absorbed.
 For example, a panel with an NRC of .70 absorbs 70% of the sound that hits it.
 A higher NRC is what you want for reducing echo and reverb.